Guidance

 Key Takeaways:

-- Both share the same biological process but differ in frequency and severity
+• Biology: both share the same biological process but differ in frequency and severity.

-- Understanding the difference helps determine the right care approach
+• Care approach: understanding the difference helps determine the right care approach.

 What Happens When a Pore Gets Blocked